jainvaishnavi5/MovieWebsite/README.md

 Then there exists a file naming entertainment_center.py which contains the instances of 6 movies.

-Open fresh_tomatoes.html to enjoy movie website and watching trailors.
+Open final_page.html to enjoy movie website and watching trailors.

+Enjoy Watching!